BrightDreamer: Generic 3D Gaussian Generative Framework for Fast Text-to-3D Synthesis: Method

 \textbf{Spatial Transformer Block.} As Fig.~\ref{fig:Blocks} (a) shows, the Spatial Transformer Block comprises two multi-head cross-attention modules and a feed-forward network~\cite{vaswani2017attention}.
 The process is initiated by flattening the 2D feature map into a 1D structure, thereby transforming the dimensions from $(H,W,C)$ to $(H \times W,C)$, with each pixel's feature considered as the input query embedding.
 Subsequent to this transformation, the features undergo normalization via Layer Normalization~\cite{ba2016layer}.
 The normalized features serve as queries, while the text embeddings act as keys and values in the computation of the cross-attention feature.
 This cross-modality attention mechanism is designed to align the feature map with the corresponding words in the input sentence.
 Following the application of two cross-attention modules, the features are further refined through a feed-forward network.
 This sequence of operations also incorporates the use of skip connections, mirroring the original transformer architecture~\cite{vaswani2017attention}, to facilitate effective feature processing and integration.

-\textbf{ResConv Block.} As illustrated in Fig.~\ref{fig:Blocks} (b), the Residual Convolutional Block consists of a sequence of components: a Layer Normalization layer, followed by the application of the SiLU activation function~\cite{elfwing2018sigmoid}, and $3 \times 3$ convolutional layers.
-Then a skip connection is established between input and output.
+\textbf{ResConv Block.} As shown in Fig.~\ref{fig:Blocks} (b), the Residual Convolutional Block includes a Layer Normalization layer, a SiLU activation function~\cite{elfwing2018sigmoid}, and $3 \times 3$ convolutional layers, with the skip connection between input and output.

-\textbf{Upsample Block.} As depicted in Fig.~\ref{fig:Blocks} (c), the Upsample Block begins with the interpolation of the feature map, enlarging it by a factor of $2 \times$.
-Following this upscaling, the enlarged feature map is further processed through a $3 \times 3$ convolutional layer.
+\textbf{Upsample Block.} As depicted in Fig.~\ref{fig:Blocks} (c), the Upsample Block begins with interpolating the feature map to enlarge it by a factor of $2 \times$, followed by processing through a $3 \times 3$ convolutional layer.